curegit/sc4-my-sim-tool/README.md

 `add <name> <gender> <sign> <image_path>`
 Add a new Sim to the list.
 The path of an image is absolute or relative.
+Pass 'clipboard:' or 'cb:' as path to import from clipboard.
 The image format must be JPG, PNG, GIF, EXIF, TIFF, or BMP.

 `remove <index>`